10th Canadian Ministry

 The Tenth Canadian Ministry was the second cabinet chaired by Prime Minister Sir Robert Borden.
 It governed Canada from 12 October 1917 to 10 July 1920, including most of the 13th Canadian Parliament.
 The government was formed by the Unionists, a war-time coalition between the old Conservative Party of Canada and some members of the Liberal Party of Canada.
-Borden was also Prime Minister in the Ninth Canadian Ministry.
+Borden was also Prime Minister in the Ninth Canadian Ministry, but formed a coalition ministry for the 1917 Canadian federal election.